The Layoff Guide

 Am I Eligible for Unemployment in Kansas?

-• You must be unemployed through no fault of your own
+• You separated from your Kansas job through no fault of your own

-• You must have earned enough wages during your base period
+• You have wages in at least two base period quarters

-• You must be able and available to work
+• You are able and immediately available for full-time Kansas work

-How to File for Unemployment in Kansas — Step by Step
+How to File for Unemployment in Kansas, Step by Step

 1. 1Visit GetKansasBenefits.gov to file online